 For a fire area already ranked as a high likelihood area for transient fires, the high likelihood transient fire frequency is multiplied by a factor of 3.

-Hot work permitting and/or hot work fire watch provisions of the ,
+Hot work permitting and/or hot work fire watch provisions of the FPP,

 The fire area hot work fire likelihood is set to high, and the hot work fire frequency for high likelihood is multiplied by a factor of 3.